 For electronic transcripts: use email@example.com as the recipient.

 For a hard copy transcript, use the following address:

 University of Minnesota

 101 Pleasant St. SE

 The University of Minnesota reserves the right to require the submission of official transcripts or credentials any time during the admission review process.

 A GMAT score is required for admission.
 The GMAT must have been taken within five years of the application.
 Request that your GMAT results be sent to the University of Minnesota - Twin Cities, Master of Accountancy program.
 Results will automatically be made available to the MAcc program 10-15 days after the test.
 We cannot accept your copy of the GMAT score.

-Three letters of recommendation are required from persons qualified to evaluate your most recent work and potential for graduate study.
-Letters of recommendation should be submitted online by your recommenders.
-Follow the instructions found in your online application for admission.
-We cannot accept recommendation letters mailed or faxed to our office.
+Three (3) letters of recommendation are required from persons qualified to evaluate your most recent work and potential for graduate study.
+These recommendations can be from any combination of academic and professional recommenders.

 The minimum score requirements for admission are: